EugeneGIS/AGDAbook/docs/06-Exp_RF.md

 ### Partial dependence plot

-In addition, the Partial Dependence Plot (PDP) allows to estimate, for each single variable, the relative probability of prediction success over different ranges of values.
+In addition, the Partial Dependence Plot (PDP) allows us to estimate, for each single variable, the relative probability of prediction success over different ranges of values.
-It gives a graphical depiction of the marginal effect of each variable on the class probability over different ranges of continuous or discrete values.
+PDP provides a graphical depiction of the marginal effect of each variable on the class probability over different ranges of continuous or discrete values.
 Positive values are associated with the probability of occurrence of the phenomena (i.e., landslides presence), while negative vales indicate its absence.